aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/_index.md

 - create solid from 2d
 schemas:
 - type: TechArticle
-  headline: How to Extrude Shape - Creating 3D Models with Linear Extrusion in Java
+  headline: Extrude Shapes with Aspose.3D for Java – Linear Extrusion Tutorial
   description: Learn how to extrude shape using Aspose.3D for Java.
 This java 3d modeling
     tutorial covers linear extrusion, center control, direction, slices, twist and more!
   dateModified: '2026-05-24'
   author: Aspose
 - type: HowTo
-  name: How to Extrude Shape - Creating 3D Models with Linear Extrusion in Java
+  name: Extrude Shapes with Aspose.3D for Java – Linear Extrusion Tutorial
   description: Learn how to extrude shape using Aspose.3D for Java.
 This java 3d modeling
     tutorial covers linear extrusion, center control, direction, slices, twist and more!